jwilferd10/Lineup/README.md

 ## :wave: Description:
 <p>
-Lineup is currently a simple yet working to-do list!
+Lineup is an application that allows users to create and add to a to-do list.
+Users can delete either one list item or all of them together.
+Additionally users are presented with the current date and active time.
 </p>

 ## :book: User Story: